St Peter's Church, Sandwich: Exterior

 The church is constructed in a mixture of materials, including pebbles, stone rubble, and brick.
 The roofs are tiled.
 Its plan consists of a nave, a central tower, a chancel, and a north aisle which stretches for almost the whole length of the church.
 At the southeast of the church is a two-storey vestry.
 There is a ruined vestry at the east end of the aisle.
 The tower is in three stages.
 The upper two stages, built after the collapse of 1661, contain round-headed windows and bell openings, and clock faces.
-The parapet is embattled, and on top of the tower is a square domed cupola.
+The parapet is embattled, and on top of the tower is a square-domed cupola.
 On the south side of the bottom stage of the tower is a 17th-century window.
 Below this is the blocked south tower arch containing a blocked 17th-century window.
 On the south side of the nave and chancel are more blocked arches.
-Above the blocked arches in the nave is the 13th-century clerestory the contain paired lights.
+Above the blocked arches in the nave is the 13th-century clerestory which contains paired lights.
 Protruding from the chancel is the south vestry, with a curved Dutch gable dating from the middle of the 16th century.
 This contains square 16th-century windows.
 The undercroft under the vestry, which is only partly below ground, is lit by two 13th-century openings.
 The east window dates from the 14th century, and is Decorated in style.
 There are further Decorated windows in the north aisle, and other windows dating from the 17th or 18th centuries.
 The north porch has an embattled parapet, and dates from the 15th century.
 This leads to a 14th-century door.
 The west door dates from the 19th century, and is in Decorated style.